janwilmake/zipobject.vercel/README.md

 https://vercel.com/code-from-anywheres-projects/~/usage?projectId=prj_MA96ZLbSkYD6t72IzEpAc0eJiBcJ

+> [!TIP]
-Let's keep an eye on these pages, if it starts hitting high, we may benefit from reducing allocated memory, for example, all the way down to a 128MB edge function.
+> Let's keep an eye on these pages, if it starts hitting high, we may benefit from reducing allocated memory, for example, all the way down to a 128MB edge function.
 As a fallback, we can do 3GB for large repos, if that would make it faster.